 It's hard to say exactly how long the spasms will continue, but for the most part, the twitching lasts for a few minutes.
 Sometimes it can occur for hours, days or even months.
 Sometimes it's just random for a few days.
 Having this "twitch" happen for a prolonged time can cause great anxiety and distress for the person suffering from it.

 When a twitch begins, try to eliminate the most common causes as soon as possible.
 Take care of allergies and dry eyes and check medication side effects.
 Also, rest when you can, stop using stimulants, try to get extra sleep, and talk to your doctor about it if it persists longer than seven days.

 Usually, this issue resolves on its own, over a short amount of time, and is nothing to panic about.
 It's just very annoying.

 There are a few things you can easily do to try to speed up the process of eliminating this annoyance.

-- Open and close your eyes quickly, and hold them, like your tensing a muscle, then relax.
+- Open and close your eyes quickly, hold them like you are tensing a muscle, then relax.
 Do this 5-10 times.

 - Lightly massage your eye where the spasm is happening in slow circular motions.

 - Blink rapidly for 1 minute

 - Close your eyes half shut and let them completely relax.